Kitware/tangelo/docs/tangelo-py.rst

     functioning of the system.
 Generally, you will not need to call this function.

-.. py:function:: tangelo.log_success([context, ]msg)

-    Variant of :py:func:`tangelo.log` that writes out messages in green.
-This is meant to declare that some operation went as expected, and is written at level ``logging.WARNING`` as it is considered more important than general information.
-It is generally not needed because the absence of errors and warnings can generally be regarded as a success condition.

 .. py:function:: tangelo.log_debug([context, ]msg)

     Variant of :py:func:`tangelo.log` that writes out messages at level